Our

 Recruitment Coordinator

 Richley Gatewood was born in Oakland, California where he spent the early stages of his life moving all around the Bay area.
 After turning 12 years old Richley and his father relocated to Stockton.
 During his time in Stockton, he attended and graduated from Edison High School in 2015.
 While at Edison, he was a two-sport athlete and graduated with honors.
+After high school, he attended San Joaquin Delta College where he continued to play sports.
+It was during this time that he began to take an interest in studying the law and becoming more politically aware.
+He graduated from Delta College in 2019 and transferred to CSU Sacramento.
 Richley became the first in his family to attend and graduate from an accredited university.
-In 2021, he graduated with a degree in Political Science with a concentration in Pre-Law and a minor in Philosophy.
+In 2021, he graduated with a degree in Political Science.

 Richley Gatewood